provocon/launch4j-java-build/README.md

 [Debian GNU Linux][debian] `unstable` with [OpenJDK][openjdk] to be usable at least for amd64, arm64/v8, and riscv64 architectures.

-In detail this image is intended for CI environments like to provides:
+In detail, this image is intended for CI environments and provides:

 * Debian slim